 Using Brainflood

-Brainflood is a web-based platform that gives trivia and karaoke hosts professional-grade tools to run live events.
-It handles question generation, real-time scoring, player engagement via phones, venue display output for TVs and projectors, and multiple game formats.
+Brainflood is a web-based platform that gives live game hosts professional-grade tools to run their events.
+It handles question generation, real-time scoring, player engagement via phones, venue display output for TVs and projectors, and 8 game modes (trivia, brainpardy, lightning, bluff, bingo, karaoke, sports pick'em, tournaments).
 You access it through your browser, with no special software to install.
 Think of it as your all-in-one hosting command center.

 No. Players join your game by visiting a short URL or scanning a QR code on their phone’s browser.
 There is nothing to download, no account to create, and no signup friction.
 This is a huge advantage: traditional trivia apps lose half their players during the download and registration process.
 With Brainflood, players are in the game within seconds.